 Does the fear of falling restrict your daily activities?

-When the fear of falling fills your mind with negative thoughts and prevents you from participating fully take action to renew your confidence and strength.
+When the fear of falling fills your mind with negative thoughts and prevents you from participating fully in activities, you can take action to renew your confidence and strength.

 Recognize your fears and concerns about falling

-After you have identified your specific fears and concerns pause and recognize how these fears may be affecting you.
-Are you experiencing stress or anxiety, if so how often?
+After you have identified your specific fears and concerns, pause and recognize how these fears may be affecting you.
+Are you experiencing stress or anxiety, and if so, how often?
 Are you experiencing negative thought patterns because of your fear of falling?
 Are you making different decisions and changing your routine?
-Have you stopped getting out of your home and declined to attend activities you enjoy?
-Do your fears interfere with doing daily basic activities around your home?
-Do you feel you should just do less so you do not fall?
-Are you sitting down often and noticing changes in your strength or feeling fatigued?
-Are you cautious about sharing your fears with family, friends and your health care provider as they might not understand and believe they will not be able to help?
+Have you stopped getting out of your home and declined to attend activities that you enjoy?

-Challenge your negative thoughts and replace with positive thoughts
+Challenge your negative thoughts and replace them with positive thoughts

 Enroll in a community program to find support and tools to overcome the fear of falling

 Be proactive and find evidence-based falls prevention programs that can empower you to fully participate in activities you enjoy.
 The National Council on Aging is a great online resource that provides information about Falls Prevention for Older Adults, along with a map of partners and programs available in your community that can help assist you in learning strategies to maintain a sense of control and work toward fully participating those things in life that bring you happiness.
 Contact your local Michigan State University Extension office for information about falls prevention programs such as A Matter of Balance and Tai Chi for Arthritis and Falls Prevention.